CarlosKassis/HeritageSite/README.md

 # Heritage Site
-A template for a site to show posts about images of the past and family trees.<br/>
+A site template to show posts of history images and family trees.<br/>
-Uses ASP.NET Core, React.JS, MongoDB.<br/>
+Uses ASP.NET Core, React.JS, MongoDB and Neo4j.<br/>
-Supports login with Google, Microsoft and caching login.
+Supports Google, Microsoft and custom login with caching capability.